arantxaherranz/forgotten-pandemics/readme.md

 ## Forgotten epidemics.
 A Final Assignment of a Master’s Degree

 Starting on 17th October 2021, I was involved in Master of Data and Visualization Journalism (<a href="https://mpvd.es">Master de Periodismo y Visualización de Datos</a>), a university training focused on how journalist can use data to do their job and how they can show different figures and charts appropriately.

 The master has 10 modules, in all which students have learned how to manage a computer terminal, where we could find data (even when they are not visible), how we can access, manage, edit, analyze, and visualize them using different tools, techniques and languages, with an open source and an open mind way of doing.
 We have also understood what the main principles are to follow when we must publish tables, the colors correlation or typography styles.
 We also have learned new ways to edit pics, videos, and audio clips, and how to make interactive files.

 Although it could be almost impossible to show all the things we have seen during 10 months, one of the objectives of this Final Assignment (or
 Trabajo Fin de Master, TFM, in Spanish) was trying to experiment and work with a wide examples of tools, techniques, and learnings of this Master.

+You could see the result of the work done at <a href="https://arantxaherranz.github.io/forgotten-pandemics/">Forgotten pandemics</a>

 ### Techniques and tools involved